 Buildings are responsible for up to a third of greenhouse gas emissions globally.
 The most cost-effective time to reduce energy consumption in buildings is before construction, as today’s integrated designs and off-the-shelf building technologies can yield up to a 50 percent reduction in energy use and positive returns on investments.
 For existing buildings, energy efficiency retrofits using these same principles can deliver 15-40 percent savings on energy costs, paying for themselves over time.

-To help cities, the World Resources Institute (WRI), the United Nations Environment Programme (UNEP) and the Global Environment Facility announced the expansion of the Building Efficiency Accelerator during Paris COP-21.
+To help develop sustainable cities, the World Resources Institute (WRI), the United Nations Environment Programme (UNEP) and the Global Environment Facility announced the expansion of the Building Efficiency Accelerator during Paris COP-21.
 The Building Efficiency Accelerator is a partnership between WRI, the UN Sustainable Energy for All (SE4ALL) initiative and other organizations and industry partners including ICLEI, Global Green Growth Forum, Johnson Controls and Ingersoll-Rand.
 This program focused on doubling the rate of global energy efficiency improvement emerged from an initial dialogue at the 2014 Annual Meeting in Davos.

 One early engagement of the Building Efficiency Accelerator is in Mexico City.
 Mayor Mancera announced on Buildings Day during COP-21 that Mexico City plans to integrate building energy performance in local construction codes, retrofitting hospitals with solar hot water and efficiency measures, and auditing and retrofitting municipal buildings.
-A launch event in March included over 100 participants from city and federal government and the private sector.
+A launch event in March included over 100 participants from the city and federal government and the private sector.
 The engagement is now being supported by four working groups chaired by Mexico City staff and managed by WRI/CTS EMBARQ.

 While buildings represent a great opportunity to improve demand-side urban efficiency, district energy systems are seeing a resurgence of interest in urban sustainability on the supply side.
 Modern district energy systems provide centralized heating and cooling to urban areas with efficiency gains of up to 80-90 percent over conventional solutions.